TopBiketoursPortugal/TopBikeToursPortugal/content/tours/portuguese-central-camino-stage-2.md

 tourtype: Walking
 meta:
   title: "Central Camino to Santiago from Porto: Stage 2"
-  description: The Portuguese Central Camino is perfect for those who enjoy a good
+  description: history, cultural and gastronomy flavors and Spanish history,
-    hiking and those who want to try a combination between the Portuguese’s history, cultural and gastronomy flavors and Spanish history, cultural, gastronomy, and also, the adventure of arriving to Santiago and visit the catacombs.
+    cultural, gastronomy, and also, the adventure of arriving to Santiago and visit the catacombs.
   keywords: hike camino to santiago de compostela, WALKING THE CAMINO FROM PORTO PORTUGAL
   robots: INDEX
 minAge: 16